 Craig is a professional musician, playing multiple instruments.
 His main instrument is harmonica.
 He has played in several bands in the Roaring Fork Valley and sits-in as a special guest with other musicians whenever he can.
 His interests are music history, art, gardening and learning Spanish.
 Craig spends his free time enjoying his family, swimming, hiking and skiing.

-Craig is honored to be the newest board member of KSUN.
+Craig is honored to be a board member of KSUN.